 A suggestion or recommendation is another good way of giving advice that isn’t to direct.
 You can use the words ‘suggest’ or ‘recommend’ as in the example below.

-I would suggest doing more exercise.
+I would suggest doing more of an effort.

-I would recommend doing more exercise.
+I would recommend doing this instead.

 Use ‘verb+ing’ after ‘suggest’ or ‘recommend’ to explain your advice to the listener.
 To make these negative, put ‘not’ before your ‘verb+ing’.